 Plant auxiliary equipment, like pumps and other electrical drives and lights during normal operation are typically fed from two redundant consumer bus-bar systems using power from the main alternator driven by the steam turbine.
 In case this main generator set is shut down the operational source of power is lost.

-When the external backup power line is no longer available, most NPPs depend on various levels of diesel engine driven generator sets.
+When the external backup power line is no longer available, most nuclear power plants depend on various levels of Diesel engine driven generator sets.